 Intermediate care services can be provided in the person's home, a care home, or a day centre or day hospital.
 Some areas have specialist mental health intermediate care services.
 Intermediate care generally lasts for a maximum of six weeks, although other rehabilitation services can be provided for a longer period.
 Intermediate care is provided free of charge including healthcare-delivered reablement services.

 Services might be provided to help the person return home, or it might be decided that the person needs to receive care in a care home.
 Services provided by the local authority can be means tested and the person with dementia might have to contribute towards the cost.
 The person with dementia and/or their carer might be eligible for certain benefits to help pay for these services.
 The hospital discharge assessment should consider this.

 Increasingly, people will be offered a direct payment if they are eligible for community care services.
 The payment must be used to buy the services that the person has been assessed as needing.
 The local authority has a duty to offer direct payments but the person can refuse them and request that social services arrange the services.
-More information can be found in factsheet 473, Direct payments.
+More information can be found in factsheet 473, Personal budgets.